Henry-Osorto/CepalStatR/README.md

-CepalStat: an R package for accessing CEPAL statistics
+CepalStatR: a package in R for access to ECLAC statistics